moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/technical-architect/index.md

 ### Establish Credibility Around a Subject Matter

-**Purpose:**

-- Address troubled accounts or those where establishing the value of working with services is challenging.

-**Role of TA:**

-- Leverage their expertise to build trust and demonstrate the value of GitLab services in achieving desired outcomes.
+Addressing troubled accounts or those where establishing the value of working with services is challenging.
+TA's Leverage their expertise to build trust and demonstrate the value of GitLab services in achieving desired outcomes.

 ### Help with Discovery Calls